-The ‘Webfest’ — CERN’s annual hackathon based on open web technologies — will take place online for the first time this year.
-It will be held over the weekend of 27-28 June (with a pitch session on Friday 26 June, and winners announced on Monday 29 June).
-The event is open to all, meaning that people from anywhere in the world can take part.
+The ‘Webfest’ — CERN’s annual hackathon based on open web technologies — will take place on the weekend of 21-22 August (with a pitch session on Friday 20 August, and winners announced on Monday 23 August).
+The hackathon is open to all and will again be held online this year, meaning that people from anywhere in the world can take part.

-Participants will work in teams, focusing on specific ideas to create tools to support the changing ways in which we collaborate to do science.
+Participants will work in teams, focusing on specific ideas to create tools to support the changing ways in which we collaborate to help improve the world.
 During the course of the Webfest, participants will learn new skills and methods from each other and from experienced mentors.
 The participants will be able to use and to share those skills and methods in their future professional life.

 Take a look at this short tour of the very first Webfest at CERN:

-Join us via the web — born at CERN — to help shape the future scientific collaboration!
+Join us via the web — born at CERN — to help improve our world.

 *Registration closes at 23:59 CEST on Tuesday 17 August.